open-simh/.github/docs/simdocs/pdp18b_doc.md

 position after ATTACH is to position at the end of an existing file.
 A new file can be created if you attach with the -N switch.

-LPT is the \"default\" line printer for a CPU: Type 62 for the PDP-4, Type 647 for the PDP-7 and PDP-9, and LP15 for the PDP-15.
+LPT is the "default" line printer for a CPU: Type 62 for the PDP-4, Type 647 for the PDP-7 and PDP-9, and LP15 for the PDP-15.
 LP9 is the LP09 line printer controller for the PDP-9.
 It may be needed on the PDP-15 to run certain software packages.
 LP9 is disabled by default.

 The LP15 is a 3-cycle data break device.
 The current address register is in memory.
 It can be examined and modified with SET and SHOW commands: